 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.

-Our BSc (Hons) Economics gives you the theoretical and practical knowledge you’ll need to work as an economist.
+Our BSc (Hons) Business with Economics gives you the theoretical and practical knowledge you’ll need to work as an economist.
 It also provides a basis for a wide range of careers in industry, business and the public sector.

 On graduation, you could choose to progress to postgraduate studies in economics, or in a variety of business- and policy-related disciplines.